row1/brunch-materialistic-arrogantular/README.md

 # Brunch app

-This is an opinionated AngularJS skeleton for brunch [Brunch](http://brunch.io).
+This is an opinionated AngularJS skeleton for [Brunch](http://brunch.io).
+The AngularJS style guide is based upon [John Papa's guide](https://github.com/johnpapa/angular-styleguide).

 ## Getting started
 * Install (if you don't have them):